SensorsIot/ESP32-Cameras-and-MEMS-Microphones/README.md

 # ESP32 Cameras and MEMS Microphones
- Sketches for ESP32 Cameras and MEMS Microphones video
+ Sketches for ESP32 Cameras and MEMS Microphones video: https://youtu.be/5IhhyJjjCxo